adobe/commerce-cif-api/README.md

 The configuration of the REST API on a local Openwhisk instance is done differently.
 One has to do the same changes to the `pom.xml`, rebuild the project, and this also generates the file `src/main/resources/generated/nginx/nginx-config.txt`.
 See the instructions at the top of this file to add this nginx extra configuration to a local Openwhisk instance.

-## Implementing the CIF API
+## Implementing the CIF REST API

-If you plan to implement the CIF API for a particular commerce system, you can follow the [tutorial](documentation/tutorial) that guides you into developing one particular API endpoint.
+If you plan to implement the CIF REST API for a particular commerce system, you can follow the [tutorial](documentation/tutorial) that guides you into developing one particular API endpoint.

 ### Product Search